 Review: Traeger Pro Series 22

-In light of the upcoming Smoke on the Water Festival, I thought I’d pay tribute to all the Pittmasters out there with a review of a Traeger smoker.
+As someone who has been cooking up a storm, I thought I’d pay tribute to all the Pittmasters out there with a review of a Traeger smoker.

 How does it work I hear you ask?
 Unlike charcoal grills, the Traeger has its own pellet dispenser which allows for grilling and smoking.
 It relies on electricity and pellets to create a consistent, smoky flavour.

 So what do I cook?
 My wife loves to make up her own BBQ rubs.
 But, that said, you can buy pre-made rubs suited to any occasion.
-Whether it’s chicken, pork, seafood or beef you can’t go wrong.
+Whether it’s chicken, pork, seafood or beef, you can’t go wrong.
 Simply follow the recipes on the app, set and forget.
-I use a MEATER to monitor my internal temps and I have never over-cooked anything.
+I use a MEATER to monitor my internal temps, and I have never overcooked anything.

 Some of my favourite recipes have been Texas BBQ Ribs, Reverse-seared Rib Fillet, Mediterranean Lamb Roast and vegetables, Moreton Bay Bugs, Surf and Turf Prawns, Jamaican Chicken Breast, and even hotdogs.